JohnMurray/busan/decisions/002-address-format-and-resolution.md

 + Actors are created with a name given by the user
 + Uniqueness is guaranteed by appending a number to the end of the given name (e.g. `-0`, `-1`, etc.)

-The API from the user would look like:
+The API could look like:

 ```rust
 impl Actor for Ping {